ShmoopTube

 1

-CAHSEE Math Mathematical Reasoning: Drill Set 1, Problem 2.
-Which of the following should be the most appropriate first step in solving the equation?
+CAHSEE Math Mathematical Reasoning: Drill 2, Problem 5.
+Which of the following conclusions can be drawn based on the above information?

 2